ihmeuw-msca/raking/docs/index.rst

    * - :ref:`Getting started`
      - :ref:`User guide`

-   * - If you are new to PyPkg, this is where you should go.
-It contains main use cases and examples to help you get started.
+   * - How to install the package.
-     - The user guide provides in-depth information on key concepts of package building with useful background information and explanation.
+     - The user guide provides in-depth information on key concepts of raking and what you can do with the package.

 .. list-table::
    :header-rows: 1